openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 The optimization time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 it took about 10 minutes.
 Please note, that POT will take some time without logging to optimize the model.

 4. Finally, we can also evaluate the optimized model by passing it to the ``otx eval`` function.

 Now we have fully trained, optimized and exported an efficient model representation ready-to-use object detection model.

-Following tutorials provides further steps how to :doc:`deploy <../deploy>` and use your model in the :doc:`demonstration mode <../demo>` and visualize results.
+The following tutorials provide further steps how to :doc:`deploy <../deploy>` and use your model in the :doc:`demonstration mode <../demo>` and visualize results.